 1. Check your machine is compatible

-If you have an older Nespresso machine, double-check the small print when you buy.
-Some pods state they work best in specific machines.
+If you have an older Nespresso machine, double-check the small print when you buy compatible pods.
+Some state that they work best in specific machines.
 Most aren’t compatible with built-in or professional models.
-If you're in the market for a new machine, consult our Nespresso coffee machine reviews.
+If in doubt, check with the manufacturer.

 2. Line the pod up with care